tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     When you link the parameter to the reference like this, the icon turns red: <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_link_button_red6.png" alt="Reference button turns red when linked" />

-5. Switch to the code editor and search for `lon`.
+5. Switch to the Code editor and search for `lon`.
 You'll now see a reference to a component:

     ```yaml
     - $ref: '#/components/parameters/lon'
     ```

-    You can re-use this same reference for multiple endpoints that might use the `lon` parameter.
-You can also re-use other components such as responses.
+    You don't need to do anything in the code here &mdash; I'm just pointing out what changed behind the scenes.
+You can use this same technique to re-use other parameters as well as other types of content, such as responses.

 6. Preview your updates.
 The preview should look like this: